sahilsk/sahilsk.github.io/_posts/articles/2016-09-17-faas-for-ec2-auditing.markdown

 blog](http://www.martinfowler.com/articles/serverless.html).

-Here i want to pen down one of the use case that fit perfectly for FaaS :
+Here i want to pen down one of the use case that fit perfectly for FaaS: Auditing
-Auditing

 With growing team it become difficult to audit your infrastructure as more and more resources are being created.
-Is tagging standards are followed or not, are security groups security guidelines are followed or not, or the right ssh-key pair, image-id or what-not is used for creation of new resources are not.
+Are tagging standards are being followed or not, are security groups security guidelines are followed or not, or the right ssh-key pair, image-id or what-not is used for creation of new resources or not.

 So, wouldn't it be great if we can write one service that poll aws resources periodically and get us this audit report?
 YES.
 But ...